ashercn97/funsies/README.md

 gleam run -m funsies
 ```

 And thats it!
-You will now have decoders and types for your schema.
+You will now have decoders and types for your schema, as well as an `insert` command that is type-safe and ensures you are passing the correct values in the correct order.
 The decoders are used from the postgres driver to decode the results of your queries into the generated types.
 That way, you get easy-to-work-with and type-safe data.

-> The orm part is a work in progress.
+> The ORM/query builder is a work in progress.
 Below is what we CURRENTLY have.

 To create a query, you can use the `yummy` DSL.